STOCKS NEWS EUROPE-UK small caps off 0.2 pct at midday

-The FTSE Small Cap index is down 0.2 percent approaching midday, lagging modest recoveries by the FTSE 100 and FTSE 250 indexes, both up 0.1 percent after rallying from earlier falls following sharp gains in the previous session.
+The FTSE Small Cap index sheds 0.2 percent at midday, just lagging more modest falls by the mid caps, off 0.1 percent, while the blue chips are flat.

-Phorm adds 7.9 percent after the internet adverting group unveils the deployment in Romania of its Discover internet personalisation engine and the open internet exchange.
+HMV Group drops 10.9 percent as the entertainment retailer, grappling with waning demand in its core CD and DVD markets, posts wider first-half losses and warns it faces a battle to stay in business, leading a number of brokers to chop target prices.

-Cenkos Securities gains 8.1 percent after the stockbroker reports a 34 percent jump in underlying operating profit for the first-half in spite of a slowdown in activity levels caused by increased economic turmoil.
+Seymour Pierce halves its target price for HMV to 2.5 pence from 5.0 pence and repeats its "sell" stance on the stock; Numis Securities cuts its target price for HMV to 4 pence from 10 pence, maintaining a "hold" rating.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net